christophpickl/urclubs/doc/ROADMAP.md

 * UI: on change, then table row order changes? by default, if rows are equal, should order by name
 * IDEA: google maps link fuer adresse
 * ? evtl adresse in table rendern?
-* in choose image
-    - dont display hidden items
-    - support JPG (not only PNG)
-    - remember last dir
 * when tag "crosstraining" => if category not set, set to workout
 * name input field 50px breiter